 5. Maya Hawke as Linda Kasabian

-3. The Real Sharon Tate as Pat in The Thirteen Chairs
+3. The Real Sharon Tate in The Wrecking Crew

 At one point during the movie, Margot Robbie's Sharon Tate stops at a movie theater playing her latest film and convinces the staff to let her in for free (after taking a picture with the poster, of course).
-The film then takes one of its many interludes where it pauses to watch some late-60s TV or movie; in this case, it's The Thirteen Chairs, starring Tate as a clumsy antiques dealer named Pat.
+The film then takes one of its many interludes where it pauses to watch some late-60s TV or movie; in this case, it's The Wrecking Crew, starring Tate alongside Dean Martin.
 But the Tate in the theater isn't the same Tate on screen—it's Sharon Tate herself.

 Sharon Tate's gruesome murder has overshadowed her acting in the past 50 years, but for these few moments, Tarantino gives us a chance to remember Tate for who she was in life instead of in death.
 It's a beautiful, subtle tribute to a starlet who died long before her time.